mathur-14/portfolio-website/README.md

 ## Security

-- ✅ Form ID is kept private and not committed to git
+- ✅ Formspree form IDs are safe to expose in public code
 - ✅ Spam protection via Formspree
 - ✅ Honeypot fields to catch bots
 - ✅ Rate limiting and validation